Kirthik1104/Student-Faculty-Portal/README.md

 # Student Faculty Portal
-My work using MEAN stack AngularJS
-E-learning-portal Portal Using Node JS,Express,Mongo DB and Angular JS.
+•	Developed a mobile application to connect people in colleges and universities based on skills and interests.
+•	Implemented a recommendation system, automated chatbots, and real-time data storage using Dart, Firestore, and Flutterflow.
+•	Published a paper at the International Journal for Research in Applied Science and Engineering Technology (IJRASET).

+<h2>Implementation</h2>
 Created login / register page

-Registration page have the following fields a.
-Username b.
-Password c.
-Email d.
-Location e.
-Phone number f.
-User type i.
-Admin ii.
+Registration page have the following fields
+a.
+Username
+b.
+Password
+c.
+Email
+d.
+Location
+e.
+Phone number
+f.
+User type
+i.
+Admin
+ii.
 Student

 After login / registration user should land on home page.

-Home page have following links a.
-Post a course b.
-Search courses c. logout
+Home page have following links
+ a.
+Post a course
+ b.
+Search courses
+ c. logout

 Depending on the user type the menu should toggle between